Skip to Content

 Factors Influencing Healing Time

-1. Hair type: Coarse or curly hair tends to extend the ingrown hair cycle.
+1. Hair type: Coarse or curly hair slows the healing process due to hair growth problems.

 Treatment Options and Duration